mmnowak/tarot-quiz/README.md

 * Features a contact form which allows the user to contact the page owner with any questions or feedback;
 * All fields are mandatory;
+* The font labels are used to allow access for screen readers; they are hidden from display as the input required is already indicated by the placeholder text.
 * Uses EmailJS API to send emails;
 * User stories covered: 9.